-Now that the shrimp are nearly cooked, it’s time to add the flavorings.
+Now that the shrimp are nearly cooked, it’s time to add the garlic, lemon juice and salt.
 Adding them at the last minute allows their fresh, bold flavors to infuse into the shrimp while preventing any tiny pieces from burning.
-Add the garlic, lemon juice and salt.
 Cook and stir until the shrimp curl inwards and turn pink with a white sheen.
 Stir in the parsley and serve over pasta or rice.

 Test Kitchen tip: If you’re ready to experiment, add in fresh herbs and citrus zest after cooking.
 Keeping these ingredients away from the heat maximizes their fresh flavor, adding a delicate accent to the shrimp.
 Don’t be afraid to experiment with any type of herbs you like!